 I feel ashamed that I have a dark complexion and I also feel very bad about my rank in the class.
 I do not have many friends and I am not good in studies.
 Everyone makes fun of my fat and rank in class.
 If someone else had these problems, I would give advice to never feel that you are a loser.
-Everyone in his or her life is a loser for sometime, but a loser always becomes a winner when he or she has faith and believes in him or herself.
+Everyone in [their] life is a loser for sometime, but a loser always becomes a winner when [they have] faith and believes in [themself].

 I am ashamed of my height and all my friends taunt me because of my height.
 But I do not take it seriously because my favorite Cricketer Sachin Tendulkar’s height is small and he has made the most number of runs in cricket history.
 My advice is to not mind what people say and to listen with one ear and let it go from the other ear.